Auscitte/auscitte.github.io/_posts/2022-06-27-Decision-Tree-LogLoss.md

 {% endhighlight %}
 {% include orig-size-centered-fig.html filename="loglossdc_balanced_tree.png" alt="?" %}
 {% capture alert-text %}
-	Let us ignore for now the fact that the `TimeDateStamp` feature found its way to the top tier, while `Characteristic`, being an OR bitfield, should be treated differently.
+	Let us ignore for now the fact that the `TimeDateStamp` feature found its way to the top tier, and that `Characteristic`, being an OR bitfield, should be treated differently.
 The topic of feature engineering, important as it is, lies beyond the scope of our discussion.
 {% endcapture %}
 {% include note-box.html text=alert-text %}